arielf/weight-loss/QandA.md

 #### Doesn't caloric restriction explain all of this weight loss?

 > This may be true.
-I haven't counted calories and a more thorogh experiment should add all the data it can use.
+I haven't counted calories and a more thorough experiment should add all the data it can use.
 >
 > However, I tried multiple times to restrict my diet and was not successful.
 What led to success in my case is a combination of physiological and psychological factors.
 Most importantly, the realization that by trying a LCHF (Low Carb, High Fat) diet, I can sustain a diet regime (possibly calorie restricted, I don't know) that lead to a clear and sustainable weight loss.
 >
 > The story is about the discovery process of what worked for me in the end.

-#### Machine learning: aren't you overfitting the data?
+#### Machine learning: aren't you over-fitting the data?

 > Possibly, although I tried many combinations, data-subsets, shufflings, bootstrapping, and while the small details varied, the main conclusions were very consistent: Longer sleep, Low carb, high fat, were leading me to losing weight.
 >